bcgov/wps-research/data/bill/viirs/README.md

 3. Provide the token to the GUI via one of:
    - **Token file (recommended):** `echo -n "YOUR_TOKEN" > /data/.tokens/laads` — auto-loaded on startup.
    - **Paste in GUI:** clicking **Download** without a token file prompts for manual entry (session only).

-> Tokens expire after ~1 year of inactivity.
-Regenerate if downloads fail with auth errors.

 ---